emillykkejensen/familyR/README.md

   visEdges(arrows = "to")
 ```

-If we on the other hand only want the parents of a node, use get\_parents()
+If we are not interested in the entire family tree, but only want the parents of a node use get\_parents()

 ``` r
 my_parents <- get_parents(my_network, "D")